Javapower77/cs2-tollbooth-highways/TollboothHighways/Docs/NoRepathPossible.md

 * Doesn't solve the "wrong flag" problem (flags still too broad)
 * Could affect other vehicles' paths unintentionally

-### Confirmation: Your Current Approach is Optimal
+## Confirmation: The Current Approach is the most posible optimal

-Based on AGENTS.MD requirements and CS2 modding limitations, **the path monitoring solution I provided earlier is the correct and only practical approach.**
+Based on CS2 modding limitations, **the path monitoring solution explained earlier is the correct and only practical approach.**

 ✅ It Meets All Your Requirements